 Make sure your Startup Slot is set to Slot 5.
 Start the game, etc. as usual.
 At some point insert a bootable ProDOS-8 diskette with the super-res disp/save utility into Slot 5, Drive 1.
 When you see the display you want to grab (and you are sure no Disk writes are occuring) do an OpenApple-CTRL-Reset boot, start the disp/save program and save the screen.
 Obviously, a disadvantage of this approach is that you get kicked out of whatever game, etc. you are running at the time of the boot.

+From: TWS

-the b nat you get kicked out of whatever game, etc. you are running at the time of boot.
-From: TWS out.
-You can get the ScreenPrint NDA, and save the screen to a file, or print it From: Mitchell Spector
+You can get the ScreenPrint NDA, and save the screen to a file, or print it out.